Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 > transactions.
 Once a call is resolved (canceled or executed) the deposit is returned to the
 > initiator.
 The deposit is not taken from the multi-sig's balance but from the initiator.

-For a more in-depth introduction into multi-signature accounts on AXIACoin, please see [the accounts page section on Multi-sigs](learn-accounts.md#multi-signature-accounts).
+For a more in-depth introduction into multi-signature accounts on AXIA, please see [the accounts page section on Multi-sigs](learn-accounts.md#multi-signature-accounts).

 ## AXIA Signer

-AXIA Signer is a secure way of storing your SOLAR on an air-gapped device.
+AXIA Signer is a secure way of storing your AXC on an air-gapped device.
 It is highly recommended that you turn off wifi, cellular network, Bluetooth, NFC, and any other communications methods after installing it.
 The device needs to be offline and only you should be viewing the device screen.
 If you have any communications methods turned on, you will see an "unshielded" icon in red in the